IbrahimGaberOfficial/OnlineStoreUsingJavaAndDatabase/README.md

 	- Dealing with Database from java files.
 	- Java collections.
 		- ArrayList.
+  		- HashMap
 	- reading from a file.
 	- variable warrping.
-	- format priting.
+	- format printing.
-	- printing colored text to console.

 # How to use this project